Concerns and controversies at the 2010 Winter Olympics: Women's ski jumping

 The IOC voted in 2006 not to include women's ski jumping in the 2010 Games on the grounds that the sport was not yet developed enough and did not meet basic criteria for inclusion.
 The members of the Canadian Women Ski Jumping Team filed a grievance with the Canadian Human Rights Board citing gender discrimination.

 According to lobby group Women's Ski Jumping USA, a group composed of "some of the top women ski jumpers" filed a Statement of Claim with the Supreme Court of British Columbia suing the Vancouver Olympic Organizing Committee for excluding women ski jumpers from the Vancouver games claiming that their rights were violated according to the Canadian Charter of Rights and Freedoms.
 However, on June 10, 2009, the Supreme Court ruled against the group, stating that, though the women were being discriminated against, the responsibility belonged to the IOC, who was not covered by the Charter, "In other words, VANOC is not under a duty to distribute equally what it has no power to provide," nor even did the Charter apply to VANOC itself (though it did apply to any services VANOC provided on behalf of the Canadian or B.C. governments).

-Athletes' Village
+Vancouver Olympic Village

+Two Olympic Villages were built: one in Vancouver and the other in Whistler, as the snow and sliding events were held at the resort.
+While the indoor events were held in the host city itself.